FAQ

 How do I apply for a residency?

-We announce open calls for Rising: Climate in Crisis Residencies, Replenish Residencies, and ByWater Institute Scholarly Retreats annually in December/January with deadlines in March/April.
+We announce open calls for Self as Universe: Mending Our Collective Ecosystems, Replenish Residencies, and ByWater Institute Scholarly Retreats annually in December/January with deadlines in March/April.
 We do not accept proposals outside of the open call period.
 To stay up-to-date with open call announcements, join our mailing list.

 Are you open to the public?